Abney Park

 Abney Park is in Stoke Newington, London, England.
-It is a 13 ha park dating from just before 1700, named after Lady Abney, the wife of Sir Thomas Abney, Lord Mayor of London in 1700 and one of the first directors of the Bank of England and associated with Dr Isaac Watts, who laid out an arboretum.
+It is a 13 ha park dating from just before 1700, named after Lady Abney, the wife of Sir Thomas Abney, Lord Mayor of London in 1700 and one of the first directors of the Bank of England and associated with Isaac Watts, who laid out an arboretum.
 In the early 18th century it was accessed via the frontages and gardens of two large mansions: her own manor house (Abney House) and Fleetwood House.
 Both fronted onto Church Street in what was then a quiet mainly Nonconformist (non-Anglican) village.
 In 1840, the grounds were turned into Abney Park Cemetery, where 200,000 people were buried.
-Abney Park now serves mainly as a nature reserve.
+Since 1978, the grounds have served as a cemetery open only to burials in a few remaining paid-up plots; an enclosed woodland park and events venue open to the public managed by the London Borough of Hackney, and since 1993, as a Local Nature Reserve, too.

 Parkland

 In the early 18th century, Lady Abney laid out Abney Park after inheriting the Manor of Stoke Newington in 1701 from her brother Thomas Gunston.
-Initially she and her husband Sir Thomas Abney lived there part-time, also living at his residence in Hertfordshire.
+Initially she and her husband Sir Thomas Abney lived there part-time, also living at his country residence in Hertfordshire.
 She began work on the park in those years.

 After her husband's death in 1722, Lady Abney moved to Abney House full-time, becoming the first Lady of the Manor of Stoke Newington in her own right.
-She was said to be helped in designing the landscaping of the grounds as an English garden by the learned Dr Isaac Watts, who had been a long-term house guest of her and her late husband, and continued to live in her household.
+She was said to be helped in designing the landscaping of the grounds as an English garden by the learned Isaac Watts, who had been a long-term house guest of her and her late husband, and continued to live in her household.
 The neighbouring Hartopp family of Fleetwood House, who leased the eastern part of the park to Lady Mary, also helped with the park.

 Her improvements included planting of the Great Elm Walk and Little Elm Walk, which established shady walkways down to the island heronry of the Hackney Brook at the bottom of the park.
 Both Wych Elm and English Elm were planted.
 The Hartopp family had already completed one of the early plantings of a Cedar of Lebanon tree in Great Britain, adjacent to an ornamental pond.
 This tree survived into the 1920s and is illustrated in many engravings of the period.

 Other trees planted at an early date at Abney Park (either in the portion leased by Fleetwood House, or that attached solely to Abney House) included American Larch and Tulip Trees from the New World.
 The Nonconformists of Stoke Newington had strong connections to colonists in New England.